 You can trust the integrity of our balanced, independent financial advice.
 We may, however, receive compensation from the issuers of some products mentioned in this article.
 Opinions are the author's alone.
 This content has not been provided by, reviewed, approved or endorsed by any advertiser, unless otherwise noted below.

-When it comes to investing, one of the most important factors is cost.
-That’s why it is important to invest in low cost mutual funds and ETFs, and to use a low cost broker if you buy individuals stocks and bonds.
+When it comes to investing, one of the most critical factors is cost.
+That’s why it is essential to invest in low-cost mutual funds and ETFs and to use a cheap broker if you buy individual stocks and bonds.
 And that brings me to this review of Betterment, an online tool that makes investing in stocks and bonds simple and easy.
-Initially, I was going to title this review–Are you Better Without Betterment?
-And the reason was the fees that Betterment charges.
-Having signed up for Betterment, however, I’ve come to a slightly different view.
-The fees are still an issue (as I’ll get to in a minute), but this new investing option is definitely right for many investors.

 What is Betterment?